econgrowth/econgrowth.github.io-src/content/pages/Reading List.md

 * Becker, S.O. and Woessmann, L., 2013. "[Not the opium of the people: Income and secularization in a panel of Prussian counties](https://www.jstor.org/stable/23469790)".
 American Economic Review, 103(3), pp.539-44. [(Replication Data)](https://www.aeaweb.org/aer/data/may2013/P2013_0117_data.zip)
 * Cojoc, A., 2010. "[After the fall: the impact of government regulation on church attendance in Eastern Europe, 1990–2004](https://www.jstor.org/stable/40541985)".
 Public Choice, 142(3-4), pp.485-496.

-## Religion, Culture and Political Economy
+## Religion, Culture, and Political Economy

 * Clingingsmith, D., Khwaja, A.I. and Kremer, M., 2009. "[Estimating the impact of the Hajj: religion and tolerance in Islam's global gathering](https://www.jstor.org/stable/40506254)".
 The Quarterly Journal of Economics, 124(3), pp.1133-1170.
 * Campante, F. and Yanagizawa-Drott, D., 2015. "[Does religion affect economic growth and happiness?
 Evidence from Ramadan](https://doi.org/10.1093/qje/qjv002).
 The Quarterly Journal of Economics, 130(2), pp.615-658. [(Replication Data)](https://academic.oup.com/qje/article/130/2/615/2330341#supplementary-data)